djalbat/reaction-with-style/README.md

   }
 }
 ```
-You cannot quite have your cake and eat it, however, because you cannot now use the `NavigationButton` component.
+Unfortunately you cannot quite have your cake and eat it, because you cannot now use the `NavigationButton` component.
 However, if you export it wrapped in the `withStyle()` higher order component, as shown, this can never occur.

 ## An example of functional classes

 Programmatic styles are great for working with classes that relate directly to a component's functionality as opposed to just to appearances.
-In the example below, the usual `React.Component` class has been extended to provide a component that can be programmatically displayed and hidden:
+In the example below, the component can be programmatically displayed and hidden:

 ```js
 class Component extends React.Component {}